kmc-jp/n64-emu/README.md

 # n64-emu

-An experimental Nintendo 64 emulator.
+n64-emu is an experimental Nintendo 64 emulator, which aims to complete graphic and audio emulation for commercial ROMs such as *Kirby 64: The Crystal Shards* and *The legend of Zelda: Ocarina of Time*.

 ### NOTE